himanish-star/B-W_Colorization_Extension/README.md

 ### Demo Video

-please look at this short video to see how the extension works https://youtu.be/dmrRAaevCEA
+Please look at this short video to see how the extension works https://youtu.be/dmrRAaevCEA